dalguete/docker/examples/README.md

 Some examples
 =============

-Here are some example containers I use in my work.
-Some sensitive information has been removed, so you can not accidentally access my containers :D.
+Here are some example containers I used to use in my work.
+These are only to ilustrate.
-However if you build/run a container with given values, it will work with defaults.
+Some sensitive information has been removed, so you can not accidentally access my containers :D. However if you build/run a container with given values, it will work with defaults.

 Folder **_web_structure** holds the generic folders structure I use to maintain files for a given project.